biskyt/pia-openvpn/README.md

 It is recommended that you create a shared volume (e.g, `docker create volume portforward`), and mount this volume in the container by specifying `-v portforward:/portforward \` in the docker run.

-If you mount the same volume in any other container using the PIA VPN, then you can monitor the port.txt file for changes (e.g, using `inotify`) and run scripts accordingly - e.g, to update transmission listening port.
+If you mount the same volume in any other container using the PIA VPN, then you can monitor the port.txt file for changes (e.g, using `inotify`) and run scripts accordingly - e.g, to update transmission listening port (see biskyt/transmission).

+## Using with transmission
+This container exposes port 9091.
+If a transmission container uses this pia-openvpn container as its network, then you can access the transmission webui on http://localhost:9091 (alternatively, use nginx in a third container)

 # Advanced usage